-- A. The State of California desires to foster Integrated Regional Water Management (IRWM) planning and encourages local public, non-profit, and private (for profit) entities to define planning regions appropriate for managing water resources and to integrate strategies within these planning regions.

-- B. Water resources management authority in the Region is currently distributed among various public agencies with a range of legal powers and regulatory responsibilities.
+- A. The State of California desires to foster Integrated Regional Water Management (IRWM) planning and encourages local public, non-profit, and private (for profit) entities to define planning regions appropriate for managing water resources and to integrate strategies within these planning regions. - B. Water resources management authority in the Region is currently distributed among various public agencies with a range of legal powers and regulatory responsibilities.
 These public agencies have definite jurisdictional boundaries, whereas sensible water resources planning and management frequently requires actions in multiple jurisdictions.
-Non-public entities within the Region have considerable interests in cooperating with public entities to protect, manage, and enhance water resources within the Region.

-- C. (Pending approval by current RWMG members) Thirteen public entities and three non-profit entities in the Region with responsibility and interests in the management of water resources have agreed to form a Regional Water Management Group for the purposes of developing and implementing projects consistent with the guidelines set by the State of California for IRWM.
-These entities are:

-- Big Sur Land Trust (BSLT), a 501 (c) 3 organization;

-- California State University Monterey Bay

-- Carmel Area Wastewater District;

-- Carmel River Watershed Conservancy, a 501 (c) 3 organization;

-- Carmel Valley Association;

-- City of Carmel-by-the-Sea;

-- City of Del Rey Oaks

-- City of Monterey;

-- City of Seaside;

-- City of Sand City;

-- Monterey One Water (M1W));

-- Monterey County Resource Management Agency;

-- Monterey County Water Resources Agency (MCWRA);

-- Marina Coast Water District (MCWD);
+Non-public entities within the Region have considerable interests in cooperating with public entities to protect, manage, and enhance water resources within the Region. - C. Thirteen public entities and three non-profit entities in the Region with responsibility and interests in the management of water resources have agreed to form a Regional Water Management Group for the purposes of developing and implementing projects consistent with the guidelines set by the State of California for IRWM.
+These entities are: - 1.
+Big Sur Land Trust (BSLT), a 501 (c) 3 organization; - 2.
+California State University Monterey Bay; - 3.
+Carmel Area Wastewater District; - 4.
+Carmel River Watershed Conservancy, a 501 (c) 3 organization; - 5.
+Carmel Valley Association, a 501 (c) 4 organization; - 6.
+City of Carmel-by-the-Sea; - 7.
+City of Monterey; - 8.
+City of Pacific Grove; - 9.
+City of Seaside; - 10.
+City of Sand City; - 11.
+Monterey One Water (M1W); - 12.
+County of Monterey; - 13.
+Monterey County Water Resources Agency (MCWRA); - 14.
+Marina Coast Water District (MCWD); - 15.
+Resource Conservation District of Monterey County; and - 16.
+Monterey Peninsula Water Management District (MPWMD).

-- Resource Conservation District of Monterey County; and - Monterey Peninsula Water Management District (MPWMD). - D. The RWMG has defined an appropriate planning Region that takes into consideration jurisdictional limits, powers and responsibilities, and watershed and groundwater basin boundaries.
+D. The RWMG has defined an appropriate planning Region that takes into consideration jurisdictional limits, powers and responsibilities, and watershed and groundwater basin boundaries.
 The RWMG is taking the lead in overseeing and implementing a detailed IRWM Plan within the planning Region.
 The Region is generally described as encompassing approximately 347 square miles and consists of groundwater basins and coastal watershed areas contributing to the Carmel Bay and south Monterey Bay.
 The Region includes coastal watersheds from the southernmost portion of the San Jose Creek watershed north to the northern limit of the Seaside Groundwater Basin.
 The inland area is bounded by the Seaside Groundwater Basin to the north and by the Carmel River watershed to the south and east.
 The western limit of the planning Region generally coincides with the land and Pacific Ocean interface, but includes the Pt.
 Lobos, Carmel Bay, and Pacific Grove Areas of Special Biological Significance (ASBS) adjacent to the coastal portion of the Region.